-- Students are able to (1) describe the interests of workers, unions, managers, employers and the state within the workplace and the broader environment; (2) explain and analyse the complexity of the relationship between employer and employee; (3) explain the logic of collective action by employers and employees; (4) identify the reasons why governments take an interest in workplace relations and what institutions they create to regulate employment relations issues; (5) identify the factors which lead to cooperation or conflict in workplace relations and what institutions they create to regulate employment relations issues; (6) apply concepts from the unit to practical contexts and issues and to participate in contemporary debates about the nature of regulation in the Australian employment relations system; and (7) develop written and oral communication skills.
+Students are able to (1) articulate the interests of workers, unions, managers, employers and the state within the workplace and the broader environment; (2) analyse the complexity of the relationship between employer and employee; (3) identify the reasons why governments take an interest in workplace relations and what institutions they create to regulate employment relations issues; (4) analyse factors that lead to cooperation, conflict and collective action in workplace relations; (5) debate contemporary developments in the Australian employment relations system, by applying concepts from the unit to practical contexts and issues; and (6) develop written and oral communication skills.

-- Typically this unit is assessed in the following ways: (1) participation; (2) essays; and (3) examination.
+Indicative assessments in this unit are as follows: (1) seminar participation; (2) group project; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - lectures/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.